 2. Give the reward of time.
 Employers with performance-recognition programs often offer a menu of rewards.
 These can range from time-saving services like housekeeping to money-saving items like Amazon gift cards.

 Even when offered time-saving services, research shows that employees opt for money.
 You can help employees by changing the game.
 Separate the rewards program, so that certain rewards can only be redeemed for time-saving services and other rewards can only be redeemed for money-saving items.
 This will compel your employees to redeem time-saving rewards—and help them feel less guilty in the process.

 3. Market time as money.
 Since most people have a money-first mindset, help employees make the most of their benefits package, by associating a dollar amount with each component.
 When employees understand the financial value of their vacation time and their health insurance, they’re more likely to take advantage.
 One upside for the company: Time away from the job allows employees to recharge their batteries—and they’ll be more productive when they return.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
 Ross’s previous articles include Par for the Course, Not Toast and Cash Is King.
 Follow Ross on Twitter @RossVMenke.